arunraja-hub/Metatstatic_AI/team/justin_lai.md

 ## Weaknesses

 - Focus too much on the details of a project
-- Verbal Communication
+- Presentation skills
-- Lack of Startup Experience
+- Time Management